 This is our Corporation Tax guide, which covers the basics on Corporation Tax (CT).

-CT is the tax that UK limited companies pay on their profit to HM Revenue & Customs (HMRC) every 12 months.
+UK limited companies pay CT on their profit to HM Revenue & Customs (HMRC) every 12 months.

 Therefore, when you are a director who is running your own company, every year you will need to ensure that your business will:

-- pay Corporation Tax that it owes to HMRC, by the Corporation Tax deadline.
+- Pay Corporation Tax due to HMRC, by the Corporation Tax deadline.

 In today’s world, most companies opt to pay Corporation Tax online.
 You can still pay at the Post Office or Bank counter however it is much quicker to pay online either via the HMRC website or through your company’s own internet banking.